 - Last Young Renegade (2017)

 Tropes featured in All Time Low:

-- At the end of a recent interview, Alex pretended that the camera was a lion and then started trying to push it back with his stool.
+- At the end of an interview, Alex pretended that the camera was a lion and then started trying to push it back with his stool.
 He also tried to whip the camera.

 - In a Five Minute Interview on Zune, Alex says something along the lines of, "Yeah, Dirty Work is gonna be a great album, I think!
 It's really the kind of music you and your friends can dance naked to in the front yard."